eTail West: Don’t Stop Believing in Personalized Customer Journeys

 Each platform focuses on one particular channel, so you have no idea if, say, an in-store purchase was preceded by a lengthy web search, social media discussion, or previous in-store visits.
 And if you don’t know these things, it’s impossible to calculate the ROI of all that expensive martech.

 But you can do BOTH.
-You can solve both the personalization and customer profile puzzle and the ROI puzzle with one powerful technology—Customer Data Platforms (CDPs).
+The best omnichannel retailers solve both the personalization and customer profile puzzle and the ROI puzzle with one powerful technology—Customer Data Platforms (CDPs).
 CDPs integrate data from many other platforms and data sources to create a complete, unified profile of each customer, including previous purchases, content consumed, offers received, social media behavior, geographical data, and almost any other source of customer behavior or history.

 How Unicorn Startup Wish Beat Amazon at Its Own Game